michelf/php-markdown/Readme.md

 Usage
 -----

+This library package is meant to be used with class autoloading.
+For autoloading to work, your project needs have setup a PSR-0-compatible autoloader.
+See the included Readme.php file for a minimal autoloader setup.
+(If you don't want to use autoloading you can do a classic `require_once` to manually include the files prior use instead.)

-You can use PHP Markdown easily in your PHP program.
-This library package is meant to be used with autoloading, so putting the 'Michelf' folder in your include path should be enough for this to work:
+With class autoloading in place, putting the 'Michelf' folder in your include path should be enough for this to work:

 	use \Michelf\Markdown;
 	$my_html = Markdown::defaultTransform($my_text);

-PHP Markdown Extra is also available the same way:
+Markdown Extra syntax is also available the same way:

 	use \Michelf\MarkdownExtra;
 	$my_html = MarkdownExtra::defaultTransform($my_text);

-If you wish to use PHP Markdown with another text filter function built to parse HTML, you should filter the text *after* the Markdown function call.
+If you wish to use PHP Markdown with another text filter function built to parse HTML, you should filter the text *after* the `transform` function call.
 This is an example with [PHP SmartyPants][psp]:

 	use \Michelf\Markdown, \Michelf\SmartyPants;
 	$my_html = Markdown::defaultTransform($my_text);
 	$my_html = SmartyPants::defaultTransform($my_html);

-All these examples are using the static `markdown` function found inside the parser class.
-If you want to customize the parser, you can also instantiate it directly and change some configuration variables:
+All these examples are using the static `defaultTransform` static function found inside the parser class.
+If you want to customize the parser configuration, you can also instantiate it directly and change some configuration variables:

 	use \Michelf\MarkdownExtra;
 	$parser = new MarkdownExtra;